14all-agency/shopify-llms-txt-directory/https-the-new-age-7647-myshopify-com.md

   Updated: 2025-12-18T15:35:23Z
 - [Shipping & Handling | Fast Processing & Worldwide Delivery - The New Age](https://the-new-age-7647.myshopify.com/pages/shipping-returns): Thank you for shopping with The New Age.
 All orders are processed within 1–3 business days.
 Once shipped, you will receive a confirmation email wit...
   Updated: 2025-12-17T22:32:52Z
+- [Frequently Asked Questions - The New Age](https://the-new-age-7647.myshopify.com/pages/faq): Frequently Asked Questions Q: What are your shipping times?A: We typically ship orders within 1-2 business days.
+Q: What is your return policy?A: W...
+  Updated: 2025-12-26T07:43:15Z
+- [About Us](https://the-new-age-7647.myshopify.com/pages/about-us): Welcome to The New Age — where quality, value, and innovation come together.
+We created The New Age with one simple goal: to make great products ac...
+  Updated: 2025-12-26T07:39:35Z

 ## Policies